Okmeque1/software/PythonSoft/Programs.md

 1 : GUI-PWD.PY : PWD.PY but with GUI goodness - Written with ChatGPT

 2 : G-Editor-PyQt_edition.PY : PyQt G-Editor - Written with ChatGPT

+## GUI :

+1 : GUI-PWD.PY : GUI-PWD Okmeque1 Real edition - Written in tkinter Python in Okmeque1 Style

+2 : G-Editor.PY : GUI Text editor that will replace TEXT EDITOR.PY.
+Text editor is now deprecated and no longer going to receive updates